-Table 2-4.
-CMFs for the change control mode from permissive to protected-permissive (Srinivasan, 2011)
+Table 2-5.
+CMFs for the change in control mode from permissive to protected-permissive (Srinivasan, 2011)

 Maze, Henderson and Sankar (1994) fitted simple linear regression models to identify relationships between LT crashes at high-speed signalized intersections and associated geometrical characteristics of LT approaches, traffic volumes, signal phases, and approach speeds.
-Models were fitted with respect to two dependent variables: 1) the ratio of the number of LT crashes per approach to one million LT vehicles per approach 2) the ratio of crashes per approach to one million traffic movements per approach.
-The linear regression models for each independent variable were fitted based on three different LT volumes: low, medium, and high.
-The data for traffic and intersection characteristics were collected at 63 intersections in Iowa which comprised of 284 approaches in total.
-The collected crash records were dated occurring before 1994.
+Models were fitted with respect to two dependent variables: 1) the ratio of the number of LT crashes per approach to one million LT vehicles per approach and 2) the ratio of crashes per approach to one million traffic movements per approach.
+The linear regression models for each independent variable were fitted on the basis of three different LT volumes: low, medium, and high.
+The data for traffic and intersection characteristics were collected at 63 intersections in Iowa, which totaled 284 approaches.
+The collected crash records were dated before 1994.
 The models presented the following relevant findings:

-- POLT control mode had a lower likelihood for crashes than PPLT or PRLT. - Crash rates were lower for signal corridors than those for isolated signals. - Raised medians tended to increase the likelihood of crashes.
+• The POLT control mode had a lower likelihood for crashes than the PPLT or PRLT modes.

+- Crash rates were lower for signal corridors than for isolated signals. - Raised medians tended to increase the likelihood of crashes.

-It is important to note that most parameter estimates in models turned out to be statistically insignificant.
+It is important to note that most parameter estimates in the models turned out to be statistically insignificant.
 The study suggested that this fact was related to the limited number of independent variables included in the modelling process.

-Lee, Dittberner and Kweon (2012) compared the safety performance of intersections with unlike signal LT control modes on opposing LT approaches (namely POLT on one approach and PPLT on the other) with that of intersections with PPLT phases on both opposing LT approaches.
-LT crash data was acquired for the two types of intersections.
+Lee, Dittberner and Kweon (2012) compared the safety performance of intersections with dissimilar signal LT control modes on opposing LT approaches (namely POLT on one approach and PPLT on the other) with that of intersections with PPLT phases on both opposing LT approaches.
+LT crash data were acquired for the two types of intersections.
 The study group included the data from 18 intersections with LT opposing approaches operating as POLT/PPLT.
 The subject group included the data from 505 LT opposing approaches operating as PPLT/PPLT.
-The data was received from the Virginia Department of Transportation.
-Firstly, average crash rates of the two groups were compared.
-Secondly, a negative binomial regression model for predicting the expected frequency of annual permissive crashes was fitted.
-The results showed that the average crash rate for the PPLT/PPLT group was higher which was confirmed by the prediction model as well.
-The research team could not substantiate the results due to the limited data; they recommended increasing the sample size for the subject group for further evaluation.
+The data were received from the Virginia Department of Transportation.
+First, average crash rates of the two groups were compared.
+Second, a negative binomial regression model for predicting the expected frequency of annual permissive crashes was fitted.
+The results showed that the average crash rate for the PPLT/PPLT group was higher, which was confirmed by the prediction model as well.
+The research team could not substantiate the results because of the limited data; they recommended increasing the sample size for the subject group for further evaluation.